StephenKinger/webui_pivpn/README.md

 It can be done with the commands sudo chmod 755 /etc/openvpn/easy-rsa/keys sudo chmod +r /etc/openvpn/easy-rsa/keys/index.txt

+##SASS fix on raspberry pi
+In case of deployment on a raspi, there is some troubles with sass.
+You will need to rebuild node-sass to server front end with the following command :
+* npm rebuild node-sass

 ## dev
 For the development, launch :